superawesome-org/sa-mobile-sdk-ios/docs/05 Ad Lifecycle Events/02 Video Events.md

 ```

-And just as before, any Video Ads in your app must set their `videoDelegate` object to `MyViewController`, as class that implements the SAVideoAdProtocol interface.
+And just as before, any Video Ads in your app must set their `videoDelegate` object to `MyViewController`, as the class that implements the SAVideoAdProtocol interface.

 ```
 _vad = [[SAVideoAd alloc] initWithFrame:CGRectMake(0, 0, 320, 300)];
 [_vad setVideoDelegate: self]; // where "self" is the view controller